Bereket3/a2sv-project/README.md

 ## Installiation

-1. create virtual environmnet and install all liberaries in the requirement.txt
+1. Create virtual environmnet and install all liberaries in the requirement.txt
+   Commands:
+      1. py -m venv venv
+      2. To activate the virtual environment
+         -> on cmd venv\scripts\activate.bat
+         -> on powershell venv/scripts/Activate.ps1
+         -> on git bash cd venv/scripts and . activate
+      3. pip install -r requirement.txt

-2. activate your virtual environment
+2. Activate your virtual environment
+3. run the command py manage.py makemigrations
+4. run the command py manage.py migrate
-3. run the command py manage.py runserver
+4. run the command py manage.py runserver

 ## Testing

-1. the default host will be https://localhost:8000
+1. By default host will be https://localhost:8000
-2. go to postman or other api testers and your host will be https://localhost:8000
+2. Go to postman or other api testers and your host will be https://localhost:8000
-3. endpoints are:
+3. Endpoints are:

        1. https://localhost:8000/tasks -> method GET
           * description: